Costa Rica in the OTI Festival 2000

 Costa Rica was represented at the OTI Festival 2000 with the song "Como la marea", written by Luis Fernando Piedra, and performed by Piedra himself and Hernán Corao.
-The Costa Rican participating broadcaster, Representaciones Televisivas (Repretel), selected its entry through a national final.
+The Costa Rican participating broadcaster, Representaciones Televisivas (Repretel), selected its entry through a televised national final.
 The song, qualified from the semi-final, was one of the finalists.
+Luis Fernando Piedra had represented Costa Rica in 1993.

 National stage

 Representaciones Televisivas (Repretel) held a national final to select its entry for the 28th edition of the OTI Festival.

 Competing entries

 The broadcaster opened a song application period between 17 August and 17 September 1999.
-Of the 151 songs received, nine were selected for the televised final.
+Of the 151 songs received, nine were shortlisted for the televised final.
 The six-member selection committee was undisclosed to ensure the transparency of the election.

-Among the performers were Duvalier Quirós, who represented Costa Rica in 1998 along Ana Yancy Contreras; and Omar Briceño, who placed second in the national finals in 1984, 1985, 1987, and 1988.
+Among the competing performers were Luis Fernando Piedra, who had represented Costa Rica in 1993; Duvalier Quirós, who had represented Costa Rica in 1998 along Ana Yancy Contreras; and Omar Briceño, who placed second in the national finals in 1984, 1985, 1987, and 1988.